satopian/poti-kaini-zh-TW/README.md

 Some translations remain in English or Japanese.
 This is because the translation of that part did not go well.
 I would like help from those who understand Chinese.
+- template_ini.php
+- I translated template_ini.php.
+This is an incomplete translation.
+Please pull request and fix this.